reivajpg/ESP-IR/README.md

 # ESP-IR_ServiceMenu
-Service remote control for TV/DVD/Light based on ESP8266
+Service remote control for TV based on ESP8266

-ESP_IR universal  remote control  described here uses a ESP-12 and an optional RF433 sender to control TV/DVD/lightning.
+ESP-IR_ServiceMenu described here uses a ESP-12 sender to control TV.
 Features:
 -	Simulates one or more IR remote controllers for TV/DVD/Interactive TV.
--	Simulate RF sender to control lights in living room.
 -	 Uses a minimal number of components.
 -	Can be controlled by a tablet or other device through a build-in webserver.
 -	Pictures of original remote controls are used to control the ESP-IR.